-You are required to pay annual student dues while enrolled in the CPA preparatory courses.
+You are required to pay annual student dues while enrolling in the CPA preparatory courses.
 Annual student dues are valid from April 1 to March 31 of the following year, and you are required to renew your student dues annually.
 Reduced student dues are offered for new students who register between October 1 and March 31 of the following year.
+The entire fee schedule is available on our website.